 What, in sum, can we say about the cognitive case?
 Two things, one negative, one positive.
 On the negative side, it must be recognized that it is a mistake to assume that modern commercial programming gives rise to processes that satisfy anything like the defining characteristics of the "symbolic" paradigm.
-Perhaps someone could argue that most-even all-of present-day computational processes are symbolic on some much more generalized notion of symbol.17 But the more focused moral remains: the vast majority of extant computer systems are not symbolic in the sense of "symbol" that figures in the "symbolic vs. connectionist" debate.
+Perhaps someone could argue that most-even all-of present-day computational processes are symbolic on some much more generalized notion of symbol.20 But the more focused moral remains: the vast majority of extant computer systems are not symbolic in the sense of "symbol" that figures in the "symbolic vs. connectionist" or "computational vs. dynamic" debates.

 What are the computer systems we use, then?
 Are they connectionist?
 No, of course not.
 Rather-this is the positive moral-they spread out across a extraordinarily wide space of possibilities.
 With respect to the full range of computational possibility, moreover, present practice may not amount to much.
-Computation is still in its infancy, after all; we have presumably explored only a tiny subset of the space-perhaps not even a very theoretically interesting subset, at that.
-But even the space that has already been explored is far wider than debates in the cognitive sciences seem to recognize.
+Computation is still in its infancy; we have presumably explored only a tiny subset of the space-perhaps not even a very theoretically interesting subset, at that.
+But this much we can know, already; the space that has already been explored is far wider than debates in the cognitive sciences have so far recognized.

-17If it were enough, in order to be a symbol, to be discrete and to carry information, then (at least arguably) most modern computational processes would count as symbolic.
-Or at least that would be true if computation were discrete-another myth, I believe (see my "Indiscrete Affairs").
-But the symbolic vs. connectionist debate is not simply a debate about discrete vs. continuous systems.
+20If it were enough, in order to be a symbol, to be discrete and to carry information, then (at least arguably) most modern computational processes would count as symbolic.
+Or at least that would be true if computation were discrete-another myth, I believe (see chapter \blacksquare).
+But the symbolic vs. connectionist and/or dynamicist debate is not simply a debate about discrete vs. continuous systems.